delphix/virtualization-sdk/docs/docs/Versioning_And_Upgrade/Overview.md

 ## Upgrade

 Upgrade is the process by which an older version of a plugin is replaced by a newer version.
-Depending on what has changed between the two versions, this process may also include modifying pre-existing plugin defined objects so that it conforms to the new schema expected by the new version of the plugin.
+Depending on what has changed between the two versions, this process may also include modifying pre-existing plugin defined objects so they conform to the new schema expected by the new version of the plugin.
 Information on the upgrade process can be found [here](Upgrade.md).